BNY MELLON

 Objectives

-Our goal was to enhance BNY Mellon’s clients customer retention and attract new prospects.
-To achieve this we aimed to improve the product UX through the following objectives:
+The goal was to enhance BNY Mellon’s clients customer retention and attract new prospects.
+To achieve this we aimed to improve the product UX/UI through the following objectives:

 Create seamless, intuitive investor account opening journeys across multiple types